 SchellingPoint’s research identified previously unseen gaps in group conversation causing incomplete discussion and inaccurate solutions.
-To solve this problem, four meta frames common to any collaboration of two or more people are provided in the Advanced Consulting Software and Skills.
+To solve this problem, four meta frames common to any collaboration of two or more people are provided in the Advanced Collaboration Software and Methods.

 What items need to be covered, beyond the obvious?
 What questions need to be asked?
 What qualitative and quantitative research should they be doing before their first meeting?

 This is where Topic Templates come in, providing the themes, questions, and other information necessary to ensure groups have the right conversations about a particular topic.

 Access a library of over 110 pre-defined templates for common organizational topics.